davidcsi/terraform/healthchecks/README.md

 #### Creating the Healthcheck

-- Using `for_each` will iterate the map and store on each iteration all elements in the `each` "variable", and the item parameters can be accessed like `each.value.PARAMETER`, i.e. `each.value.ip_address`:
+- Using `for_each` will iterate the map and store on each iteration all maps' parameter in the `each` "variable", and the item parameters can be accessed like `each.value.PARAMETER`, i.e. `each.value.ip_address`:

 ```
 resource "aws_route53_health_check" "prod_hc" {